-Field Description type Enter one of the following: redirect-redirects HTTP requests permanently without having to contact the origin server.
-Permanent redirects notify the browser of the URL change (by returning an HTTP status code 301) so that the browser can update bookmarks. redirect_temporary-redirects HTTP requests temporarily without having to contact the origin server.
-Temporary redirects notify the browser of the URL change for the current request only (by returning an HTTP status code 307). target Enter the origin or from URL.
-You can enter up to four components: scheme://host:port/path_prefix scheme can be http, https, or ftp. replacement Enter the destination or to URL.
-You can enter up to four components: scheme://host:port/path prefix scheme can be http, https, or ftp.
+Field Description type Enter one of the following: • redirect-redirects HTTP requests permanently without having to contact the origin server.
+Permanent redirects notify the browser of the URL change (by returning an HTTP status code 301) so that the browser can update bookmarks. • redirect_temporary-redirects HTTP requests temporarily without having to contact the origin server.
+Temporary redirects notify the browser of the URL change for the current request only (by returning an HTTP status code 307).
+Note: map and reverse_map are not supported. target Enter the origin or from URL.
+You can enter up to four components: scheme://host:port/path_prefix scheme can be http, https, or ftp. strict URL matching flag Enable Match URL Exactly to force matching to be exact against the entire requested URL.
+Without this option, the URL is compared up to the end of the target ( From Path Prefix ).
+If there is a match, the redirect is applied.
+This can cause unwanted matching, when the redirect URL includes the base URL.
+See Mapping and Redirection , page 354. replacement Enter the destination or to URL.
+You can enter up to four components: scheme://host:port/path_prefix scheme can be http, https, or ftp.